Canada-bound George offers his talents for free

 Another piece in the Formby jigsaw was firmly put in place last week

-when the long lost 50’s film “Atlantic Showboat” was tracked down by this
+when the long lost 50’s film “Atlantic Showboat” was tracked down by

-of the George Formby Society.
+archives of the George Formby Society.

 I am sure that many Formby fans (including Society members) will have